 ChaiVillageLA is part of the rapidly growing Village Movement--it's not a place; it's a virtual community led by older adults who share their optimism, skills, support and expertise with each other to navigate the challenges and opportunities of aging.

-The initial funding for the development and operations of ChaiVillageLA has been provided by a three year "Cutting Edge Grant" awarded by the Jewish Community Foundation of Los Angeles.
-ChaiVillageLA began offering programs and events in April 2016, starting with new member get-togethers.
-Member-provided caring services such as rides and friendly visits, began in early 2017.
+The initial funding for the development and operations of ChaiVillageLA was provided by a three year "Cutting Edge Grant" awarded by the Jewish Community Foundation of Los Angeles.
+ChaiVillageLA began offering member-run programs in April 2016, beginning with community get-togethers.
+Member-provided caring services such as rides to synagogue and friendly visits, began in early 2017.

 In 2020, when the pandemic made it necessary to physically distance from one another, ChaiVillageLA quickly went "virtual" and continued to provide the programs and connections that were needed more than ever.
 Today there are over 235 members in the ChaiVillageLA community.